jamesshore/livestream/README.md

 (Previous episodes may be helpful.
 You can find them [here](https://www.jamesshore.com/v2/projects/lunch-and-learn).)

-The current code makes `commandLine.writeStdout(text)` testable by storing `text` in `this._lastStdout`.
-That works, although it's a bit clumsy.
-However, this approach can only remember the last call to `writeStdout()``.
-Now we want to keep track of multiple calls.
+The Log class we're building is high-level infrastructure.
+High-level infrastructure is just like normal infrastructure, except that it uses infrastructure wrappers we've already written rather than calling to the outside world directly.
+Specifically, we can build it out of Clock and CommandLine.

-The naive solution is to change `this._lastStdout` to an array and push `text` onto the array after each call to `writeStdout()`.
-Although that will appear to work, it leaks memory.
-It's not a viable solution.
+Because Log is high-level infrastructure, we don't need the lots of [focused integration tests](http://www.jamesshore.com/v2/projects/lunch-and-learn/application-infrastructure) like we have before.
+Instead, we can focus our efforts on the logic.

-Instead, we need to keep track of calls to `writeStdout()` only when it matters.
-The Observer pattern--events, in other words--is the perfect solution.
-If we emit an event each time `writeStdout()` is called, only code that needs to track writes will consume memory.
-The tests will listen for the event, push `text` onto an array, and then assert on the array.
+As with any Nullable Infrastructure Wrapper, Log needs to have convenience methods to make testing easier, such as `trackOutput()`, which will let our tests see what has been written to the log.
+It's tempting to just return the value of `CommandLine.trackOutput()`, but Log is more powerful and easier to use if we write a new tracker that's custom-built for its needs.

-To make the code easier to use, the event listening code can be abstracted.
-With care, it's even possible to move it back into CommandLine.
-Fundamentally, though, the key to solving this week's challenge is to emit events when `writeStdout()` is called.
+Other than that, it's just a matter of building Log to work the way we want.

-Tune in on August 4th at noon Pacific to see how I apply these ideas.
+Tune in on August 11th at noon Pacific to see how I apply these ideas.
 For details, go to the [Lunch & Learn home page](https://www.jamesshore.com/v2/projects/lunch-and-learn).
-Starting August 5th, my solution will be archived on that page.
+Starting August 12th, a video with my solution will be archived on that page.

 Running the Code